 Whistleblowing channels are established to help all stakeholders raise concerns, without fear of retaliation, on any wrongdoing that they may observe in the Group.
 Any party that retaliates against someone who has reported a wrongdoing in good faith may be subject to appropriate action, including legal action, where applicable.

-To facilitate reporting of whistleblowing complaints, complaints can be lodged via various channels (website, e-mail, telephone, WhatsApp, postal box) throughout SDP's global operations, as provided below: Whistleblowing e-Form at Sime Darby Plantation Website E-mails: Senior Independent Director: seniordirector@simedarbyplantation.com WBU: whisteblowing@simedarbyplantation.com • Calls to Hotline: 6019-2797 553 Calls to Toll Free Numbers: Malaysia: 1 800 22 3388 Indonesia: 007 8036 01 5252 Thailand: 1800 011 933 Netherlands: 0800 0220 0028 South Africa: 0800 993 820 United Kingdom: 0808 2344 999 Letters to WBU: Whistleblowing Unit, Sime Darby Plantation Berhad, P.O.
-Box 8068, Kelana Jaya, 46781 Selangor, Malaysia.
-Upon receipt of a whistleblowing complaint, the WBU will evaluate the complaint and channel it for investigation to an independent party based on established criteria.
+To facilitate reporting of whistleblowing complaints, complaints can be lodged via various channels (website, e-mail, telephone, WhatsApp, postal box) throughout SDP's global operations, as provided below:

+Upon receipt of a whistleblowing complaint, the WBU will channel the complaint for investigation.
 At the completion of the investigation, the investigation team will report to the WBU on the results of the investigation, including a conclusion on the validity of the allegations (proven or not proven) and the proposed recommendation(s) to address the wrongdoing and/or process limitations.

 Throughout the whistleblowing process, the identity of the complainant is kept confidential at all times and will not be disclosed to any of the above parties.
-The separation of roles among the administrator, investigation team and oversight body provides the required check and balance on the independence of the whistleblowing reporting mechanism.
-Further details on the Group's whistleblowing policies and processes are described in the Whistleblowing section on SDP's website at https://www.simedarbyplantation.com .
+The separation of roles among the administrator, investigation team and oversight body provide the required check and balance on the independence of the whistleblowing reporting mechanism.
+The whistleblowing process complements additional third party grievance channels established which provide avenues for workers to report on working conditions, recruitment, safety and other issues in line with our Human Rights Charter.
+Further details on the Group's whistleblowing policies and processes are described in the Corporate Governance section on SDP's website at www.simedarbyplantation.com .
+Explanation : for departure , are required to complete the columns below.
+Non-large companies are mplete the columns below.
+Measure : Timeframe :

+The company addresses sustainability risks and opportunities in an integrated and strategic manner to support its long-term strategy and success.

+The board together with management takes responsibility for the governance of sustainability in the company including setting the company's sustainability strategies, priorities and targets.

+The board takes into account sustainability considerations when exercising its duties including among others the development and implementation of company strategies, business plans, major plans of action and risk management.

+Strategic management of material sustainability matters should be driven by senior management.

+Application : Applied Explanation on application of the practice : The Board ensures that the strategic plan for the Group supports long term value creation and includes strategies on environmental, social and governance, economic as well as safety and health considerations underpinning sustainability.
+The Sustainability Committee (SC) assists and supports the Board's responsibility of overseeing the Group's objectives, strategy, policies and practices pertaining to SDP Group's sustainability purpose, which comprise contributing to better society, minimising environmental harm and delivering sustainable development. responsibility of overseeing the Group's objectives, strategy, policie and practices pertaining to SDP Group's sustainability purpose, which comprise contributing to better society, minimising environmental

-Explanation : for departure
+Explanation for :

+departure

-Large companies encouraged to cor - - the columns below.
-Non-large companies are
+Large companies are requ ired to complete the columns below.
+Non-large companies are encouraged

+to complete the columns below.

 Measure :

-Timeframe :